Projects

 Community Music in Canada

 I am the principal investigator for this two-year pilot project supported by the Social Sciences and Humanities Research Council of Canada.
 The project explores how Canadian community musicians are using music-making for social impact, particularly given Canada’s context of colonization and its impacts on Indigenous communities, as well as intensified immigration through forced and voluntary migration.
 The study aims to identify key leadership competencies that Canadian community musicians perceive as necessary for leading music-making projects that have positive social impacts within complex cultural contexts.
 The study assumes that community music initiatives focusing on cultural differences will lead to an enhanced understanding of community music within Canada, which will in turn deepen theories and practices of community music to create stronger social impacts.
-The project is unfolding in three phases over two years:

 RISE Project